Each person interested in joining a kayak trip is requested to read this page.

 - Waters of SGang Gwaay

-This eight-day guided wilderness sea kayaking and camping tour is suitable for relatively inexperienced paddlers, as well as accomplished kayakers.
+These seven-day & eight-day guided wilderness sea kayaking and camping tours are suitable for relatively inexperienced paddlers, as well as accomplished kayakers.
 Some previous kayaking experience is very highly recommended.
 Groups generally progress through relatively calm sea conditions before venturing out to experience more challenging paddling situations.
 Participants are provided with instruction on efficient kayaking techniques, which can enable each person to self-propel their loaded kayak through moderate sea conditions.
 With dependable reflexes and practical levels of balance, fitness and coordination, people are generally able to enjoy touring at optimum cruising speed in our single kayaks.

 View our kayak skills demonstration video on YouTube.

-For the trip itinerary, please see: Waters of SGang Gwaay
+For itineraries, please see: SGang Gwaay Adventurer & Waters of SGang Gwaay

 - Cape Freeman Expedition